srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     This script can take a few minutes to run.
 You will see JSON output as each step completes.

-    The script will first create a resource group named **AZ-220-RG**, then your IoT Hub named **AZ-220-HUB-{YourID}** and Device Provisioning Service named **AZ-220-DSP-{YourID}**.
+    The script will first create a resource group named **AZ-220-RG**, then your IoT Hub named **AZ-220-HUB-{YourID}** and Device Provisioning Service named **AZ-220-DPS-{YourID}**.
 If the services already exist, a corresponding message will be displayed.
-The script will link your IoT Hub and DSP.
+The script will link your IoT Hub and DPS.
 The script will then create a storage account named **az220storage{your-id}**.

     You should now be ready to proceed with Exercise 2 of this lab.